AesaraB/mypaint-website/pages/design/contributing/testing.md

 title = "Testing"
 +++

+It's really helpful to us if lots of people build and test the MyPaint development If more people go hunting for bugs, the more certain it is they will be reported.
+Tracking the “master” development branch can be fiddly, and you need to be familiar with the Linux command line or its equivalent on your platform.

 > :tulip: _Get started:_ build from source, and try out new features early!
 > :rabbit: _Go deeper:_ report bugs you find, and maybe contribute patches and tweaks.